-	The Muzig Imperial factory was situated in a historical castle in Mutzig in the Alsac and was own by the Coulaux brothers of Klingenthal.
-They run there factory until the outbreak of the Franco-Prusian war on 19 july 1870.
+The Mutzig Imperial factory was situated in a historical castle in Mutzig in the Alsac and was own by the Coulaux brothers of Klingenthal.
+They run there factory until the outbreak of the Franco-Prussian war on 19 July 1870.
 It was also here were Antoine Alphonse Chassepot invented his famous needle fire rifle.

 Extremely rare and early alteration of a Mutzig made French M 1866 Chassepot bayonet, only mentioned in Roy William's book; The collectors book of German bayonets.
 Part 2. item 727 (see last picture).
 Excellent example!